Pain-Free Sedation Dental Care in San Jose, California

 What to expect

 The anesthesiologist will contact you one or two days before the scheduled dental procedure to find out about any health problems your child may have, review the eating and drinking instructions, and discuss the details of his or her personalized plan.

 At the time of the dental appointment, the parent usually walks the child to the procedure area.
-The child sits in the parent’s lap and goes to sleep by taking a few breaths of a bubble gum flavored gas while I tell a simple story.
-After the parent returns to the waiting area, I painlessly start a child sized intravenous line, attach the monitoring equipment, and deepen the anesthetic to the required level.
+The child sits in the parent’s lap and goes to sleep by taking a few breaths of a bubble gum flavored gas while being told a simple story.
+After the parent returns to the waiting area, the anesthesiologist painlessly starts a child sized intravenous line, attaches the monitoring equipment, and deepens the anesthetic to the required level.

-An adult must supervise the child constantly on the day of the appointment to make sure the child doesn’t not eat.
-Do not leave your child to school or day care.
+An adult must supervise the child constantly on the day of the appointment to make sure the child doesn’t eat.
+Do not leave your child to school or daycare.

 The estimated anesthesia fee is based upon the dentist’s estimated procedure time plus 45 minutes.
 Depending on how much time the dentist actually takes to complete the procedure, the actual charge may be greater than or less than the estimate.
-My minimum charge is for two hours, for patients 10 years of age and older, there is an additional charge per case to cover the added medication cost.
-I require a deposit to confirm your sedation appointment.
-Payment of the balance of the balance of the fee is due at the procedure’s conclusion and may be made by AmEx, MasterCard, Visa, or cash.The anesthesia fee is separate from the dentist’s, and while not covered by many dentist’s policies, it is typically covered for children under the age of 7 years and for other children and adults with medical problems or disabilities by non-HMO (and some HMO) medical insurance carriers.
+The minimum charge is for two hours, for patients 10 years of age and older, there is an additional charge per case to cover the added medication cost.
+A deposit is required to confirm your sedation appointment.
+Payment of the balance of the balance of the fee is due at the procedure’s conclusion and may be made by AmEx, MasterCard, Visa, or cash.The anesthesia fee is separate from the dentist’s, and while not covered by many dentist’s policies, it is typically covered for children under the age of seven years and for other children and adults with medical problems or disabilities by non-HMO (and some HMO) medical insurance carriers.